Serpent's Walk: Analysis and influence

-Lyman Tower Sargent listed it as one of "a few works that have described what the authors see as eutopias from a National Socialist perspective", while The Encyclopedia of Science Fiction described it as "a late and particularly unpleasant example of antisemitism in sf".
-In 2001, Brad Whitsel noted it as "a rather contemporary example of the National Socialist secular apocalyptic narrative", saying it weaved "together the Nazi survival myth with the hope that National Socialism will emerge as the guiding world philosophy in the near-term future".
 Researcher Elana Gomel noted the book in 2000 to have "far more literary pretensions than the blunt Turner Diaries", describing it as "vascillat[ing] between crude eugenicist propaganda" and "apocalyptic scenes of mass dying", with the pandemic becoming the "artistic centerpiece" of the novel.
 In the latter aspect she compared its imagery to the book The Stand and the film Outbreak.
+Starnes identified the idea of a "super-virus" that attacks non-white peoples as being an element that appeared in other white nationalist fiction.
+Far-right activist Jim Saleam described it as demonstrating Pierce's "permanent occult commitment" to the occult Nazi writer Savitri Devi, with the story representing the "aryanist struggles of a hero married to an Indian woman during the downward chaos-phase of the Kali Yuga".
 Amina Inloes argued the writing quality was "superior" to that of Barker's Tékumel novels, and noted that there was more academic discussion of Serpent's Walk than Tékumel.
 She noted its extensive discussions of South Asian and Muslim heritage to be typical of Barker's works, as was its quotes and discussion from Arabic literature on warfare and esoteric theory.
 She argued that any discussion of Barker's work as it intersected with his beliefs should therefore include it.

 It is frequently featured on the reading lists of far-right extremists, and in 2004 John Sutherland of The Guardian named it as a novel "beloved by neo-Nazis".
-Both it and Turner's sequel, Hunter, were found in the possession of conspirators involved in the Oklahoma City bombing.
+In 2004, the Southern Poverty Law Center listed as one of a few popular "extremist novels".
+Both it and Turners sequel, Hunter, were found in the possession of conspirators involved in the Oklahoma City bombing.
 Both books were, however, far less impactful on the far-right than The Turner Diaries.
 Following the reveal of Barker's authorship of the work, author Stu Horvath excluded Barker's tabletop RPG Empire of the Petal Throne from his 2023 book Monsters, Aliens, and Holes in the Ground: A Guide to Tabletop Roleplaying Games from D&D to Mothership, saying that he was "not interested in having the work of a neo-Nazi propagandist on my shelves, and I am certainly not going to give space to one in my book."